No, Extroverts Aren’t All Boasting: What Introverts Get Wrong

 3. Extroverts are Not Loud Attention-Getters.

 The optimal balance of chemicals that differentiate introverts from extroverts is different for each person.
-I’m an ENFP, which is one of the most introverted types of extroverts, so I need time alone.
+I’m an ENFP on the Myers Briggs scale, which is one of the most introverted types of extroverts, so I need time alone.
 I live by myself and can read for hours with no music or external noise.
 I work in a very quiet office without much social interaction.
 This is not something that all or most extroverts, or even introverts, can handle, but I love it and need it.

 4. Extroverts Can Be Shy.